 The impact of letting out part of your home can be summarised by the following flowchart:

-- HMRC draw a distinction between, for example, a private individual taking in a lodger into their home and someone who is running a lodging house as a business.
+- HMRC draw a distinction between, for example, a private individual taking a lodger into their home and someone who is running a lodging house as a business.
 If you have more than one lodger, HMRC may consider this a sign that you are operating a trade.
 You should seek advice if you are unsure, though note that letting relief may apply in any case.

 - For details, see HMRC's Statement of Practice 14/1980.